amadabhu/amadabhu.github.io/data-engineering-basics.md

 ### [Menu](./sitemap.md)

 This is a high level primer, only designed to serve as brief introduction.
-All of the utilities in this section of my website will help build solutions for the answers to the above questions.
+Once you can answer the questions, the utilities in the toolbox will help you along.

 # [Toolbox](https://github.com/amadabhu/Snowflake-Lakehouse-Utilities/tree/main)